tobinegbert/DnDS_CoS_MagicItems/Gloomstalker Bow.md

 # Origin:
 This bow was crafted by The Raven Queen in order to defeat Strahd.
 It contains primal magics that connect the wielder to the land around them.
 The land whisper guidance and insight to the wielder

-There speaks a prophecy about a group of adventurers that finally defeat Strahd.
-The bow wants to find these people and guide them to defeating Strahd.

-A man who speaks for a silent god
-A woman who blends two magics long thought un-mergeable Someone who makes fire their ally
-Another who wields all elements equally

-A much deeper look at these prophecies reveal another, less known member A coach who guides them along the way

 # Features
 Level|Features|Reliable Talent
 ---|---|---